-- maintaining a record of processing activities, including retention periods; - facilitating a process for recording data breaches and producing associated reporting/logs; - managing the completion and sign-off of all data protection impact assessments (DPIAs); - conducting annual DP audits (of a sample group of departments) on a rolling basis; - maintaining records relating to the exercise of data subjects' rights and third-party requests fordata; - assisting with, or reviewing, the drafting of privacy notices, consent forms, policies and agreements; - proactively managing the requirement for staff to complete on-line data protection training every two years.
+- maintaining a record of processing activities, including retention periods; - facilitating a process for recording data breaches and producing associated reporting/logs; - managing the completion and sign-off of all data protection impact assessments (DPIAs); - conducting annual DP audits (of a sample group of departments) on a rolling basis; - maintaining records relating to the exercise of data subjects' rights and third-party requests for data; - assisting with, or reviewing, the drafting of privacy notices, consent forms, policies and agreements; - proactively managing the requirement for staff to complete on-line data protection training every two years.

-Accessible via the University website is a suite of up-to-date documentation, including a high-level Privacy Standard and supporting Privacy Notices (regularly reviewed and re-approved by the Vice-Chancellor's Group (VCG)), which meet the transparency requirements of data protection legislation.
+Accessible via the University website is a suite of up-to-date documentation, including a high-level Privacy Standard and supporting Privacy Notices (regularly reviewed and periodically re-approved by the VCG).
 These high-level documents are supplemented by more specific privacy information, as appropriate, at a departmental level throughout the organisation.
+The drafting and accessibility of these documents ensure we meet the transparency requirements of data protection legislation.

-The DP office has a well-established Staffnet presence with easy to navigate advice, guidance, templates and links to assist staff.
-In addition, the DP Office produces a monthly DP bulletin and also operates a dedicated DP mailbox, which is monitored on a daily basis.
-The DPO reports annually to the VCG on the status of the risk register, data breaches, exercise of data subjects' rights and training statistics, which provide high level of assurance that this area of risk is being well managed.
+The DP office has a well-established StaffNet presence with easy to navigate advice, guidance, templates and links to assist staff.
+In addition, the DP Office produces periodic DP bulletins and also operates a dedicated DP mailbox, which is monitored on a daily basis.
+The DPO reports annually to the VCG on the status of the risk register, data breaches, exercise of data subjects' rights and training statistics, which provide high level assurance that this area of risk is being well managed.

-The much-awaited EU Commission decision 28 June 2021 confirmed that adequacy decisions for the UK had been approved thus ensuring that data can safely flow to the UK from the EU (and EEA).
-This decision also means the UK does not need any new arrangements for transfers from the UK to the EEA.
-The adequacy decision remains in place until 27 June 2025.
+The UK has an EU adequacy decision in place, based on current UK legislation, until 27 June 2025, which ensures that data can safely flow to the UK from the EU (and EEA).
+This decision also means the UK does not need any new arrangements for transfers from the UK to the EEA for the time being.